quick start action guide

 5. Brand Your Business

-As a real estate investor, this is even more important because when buying and selling properties, there are technically two arms of your company at work.
+This is even more important for real estate investors because when buying and selling properties, you technically have two arms of your company.

-Arm 1 – Buying: This is the business name and image you portray while looking for motivated sellers and buying properties.
+Arm 1—Buying: This is the business name and image you portray while looking for motivated sellers and buying properties.
 This name (and logo) goes on your buying website, direct mail pieces, letterhead, and more.
-It should have its dedicated phone number and website, with no links or connections to the “Selling Arm” of your business.
+It should have its dedicated phone number and website, with no links or connections to your business's “Selling Arm.”

-Arm 2 – Selling: This is a separate business name and logo used when advertising and selling your properties.
-Likewise, this arm has its dedicated phone number and separate selling website, with no links, mentions, or connections to the “Buying Arm” of your business.
+Arm 2—Selling: This is a separate business name and logo used when advertising and selling your properties.
+Likewise, this arm has its dedicated phone number and separate selling website, with no links, mentions, or connections to your business's “Buying Arm.”

 Of course, you don't HAVE to structure your business this way.
 You can use a single business name and façade for both purposes, but sometimes this can cause issues (for example, if you buy a property for $2,000 and the seller sees you list the same property on your website for $20,000, the next day).